 Our business is in the upstream sector within the cigarette industry value chain where cigarette sales to consumers are at the end of the value chain.
 Our sales largely correspond to the fluctuations in the sales of the cigarette industry in the PRC.
 Demand for cigarettes in the PRC is generally higher during Chinese New Year as the practice of gifting cigarettes is common in Chinese culture.
 Some of our customers may place more purchase orders with us prior to the Chinese New Year to cope with their production schedule.
 We may therefore record higher sales before Chinese New Year.
-For further information, please refer to the paragraph headed "Business - Marketing - Seasonality and potential market development of cigarette packaging in the PRC" in this prospectus.
+For further information, please refer to the paragraph headed "Business - Marketing - Seasonality" in this document.
 During such period with higher sales, we may not have sufficient production capacity to meet all of our customers' purchase orders and demands, which in turn may limit our revenue or even adversely affect our business relationship with our customers.
 As a result, our business and results of operations may be adversely affected.